TheDarkerPath/dnd-fatal-outcome-odds/README.md

 becomes unresponsive)

-The interesting and counterintuitive aspect of the results from this simulation is that unlikely events (ie. fatal outcomes) start to creep into simulated dice rolls earlier and more regularly than our intuition might suggest based solely on the predicted probabilities.
+The interesting and counterintuitive aspect of the results from this simulation is that, depending on starting parameters, unlikely events (ie. fatal outcomes) start to creep into simulated dice rolls earlier and more regularly than our intuition might suggest.
+This magnitude of this effect depends greatly on the starting parameters (dice cutoffs, number of runs, number of rounds per run) and is driven by the underlying Poisson statistics at work.
+For small values of lambda (expected number of fatal outcomes per run) the Poisson distribution is narrow and located close to the origin.
+As lambda increases (expected number of fatal outcomes per run increases) the Poisson distribution becomes wider and higher numbers of fatal outcomes become much more likely.
 This means that care needs to be taken in tuning the fatal outcome cutoffs to arrive at a satisfactory balance of risk versus maintaining enjoyment for players.